 Does Codex work with the free OpenAI tier?

-The Codex CLI itself is free.
-You need an OpenAI API key with credits (either paid or from the free-tier dollar grant if available) for the model calls it makes.
+The Codex app itself is free.
+You need an OpenAI account with model access for the calls Codex makes.
 Most Hatchable users on Codex spend a few cents per project because tool-heavy sessions are short.